RocketChat/docs-old/guides/brand-and-visual-guidelines/patterns.md

 # Patterns

-Our brand doesn’t rely on repeatable patterns, leaning more on illustrations that reflect our product’s capabilities, our brand values, or are otherwise relevant to complement a certain topic.
+Our brand doesnÃÂ¢ÃÂÃÂt rely on repeatable patterns, leaning more on illustrations that reflect our productÃÂ¢ÃÂÃÂs capabilities, our brand values, or are otherwise relevant to complement a certain topic.

-Below, you’ll find some versatile examples that can be used to add a bit of our branding to any content you produce.
+Below, youÃÂ¢ÃÂÃÂll find some versatile examples that can be used to add a bit of our branding to any content you produce.

 Find the full collection of Rocket.Chat branded images on our shared google drive folder at:\
 [https://drive.google.com/drive/folders/1gaRMmpX2iuc8x9x5szbqdDSfaArjb19e?usp=sharing](https://drive.google.com/drive/folders/1gaRMmpX2iuc8x9x5szbqdDSfaArjb19e?usp=sharing)